wazo-communication/developers.wazo.io/docs/sdk-librairies/plugins-js-sdk/plugins-apis.md

 #### `onConnectedToStack`

-Listener when the user is successfuly connected to a stack.
+Listener to detect when the user successfuly connects to a stack.

 ```js
 app.onConnectedToStack = (stackSession: Object) => {};